-Burgers tend to "puff up" when you cook them, but there's a way to avoid this nuisance.
-Simply press down into the middle of the meat with your hand or the back of the spoon during prep.
-This way, they'll be more level when cooked through.
+Burger patties tend to puff up when you cook them but you can avoid this nuisance.
+(Hurrah!)
+Simply press down into the middle of the meat with your finger or the back of a spoon before cooking.
+This will help the patties to be more level when cooked through.
 Easy peasy.

 2. Know when to use direct vs. indirect heat

 Can't decide on whether you need to use direct and indirect heat?
 It's simple.
 If it takes 20 minutes or less to cook, use direct heat.
 If it takes longer, use indirect heat.
 In simple terms, diced chicken needs direct heat, whereas whole chickens need indirect heat (we recommend a smoker and some killer grilling gear, obviously).